Accessible Postpartum Doula Support for All

 While we work for and wait for insurance mandates and an adequate social safety net that ensures doula support for all, we are proud to offer a scholarship program to make Wildwood birth and postpartum doula support accessible to those who would otherwise struggle to access these essential, life- and outcome-changing services.

-Life is hard, it’s thrown you some curveballs, and on top of that, we live in a time in which, for most people, it’s increasingly difficult to get by.
+Life is hard; it’s thrown you some curveballs, and on top of that, we live in a time in which, for most people, it’s increasingly difficult to get by.
 But time keeps moving us forward through the seasons, and in this season of your life, you’re experiencing the profound joys and new challenges of welcoming a brand new babe.
-You know you need help, you’ve heard about the amazingness of doula support, but you know you can’t swing it.
-We at Wildwood want you to have the support you need, and we’re now able to offer subsidized or sliding scale doula support to a limited but growing number of families in need.
-And if your needs don’t line up with our availability, we’d love to point you to other resources to help access the support you deserve.
+You know you need help, and you’ve heard about the amazingness of doula support, but you know you can’t swing it.
+We at Wildwood want you to have the support you need, and we can now offer subsidized or sliding-scale doula support to a limited but growing number of families in need.
+And if your needs don’t align with our availability, we’d love to point you to other resources to help you access the support you deserve.

 People also ask…

-The idea to create a doula support fund was initiated by a former Wildwood client who asked if she could donate unused postpartum doula support visits to families in need.
+A former Wildwood client initiated the idea to create a doula support fund by asking if she could donate unused postpartum doula support visits to families in need.
 Brilliant!
 Her generosity inspired us to offer this same option of kindness to other Wildwood families if, for whatever reason, they did not use all of the visits they initially booked.

-We of course would be happy to take donations from any former Wildwood client, or any caring community member who would like to contribute to the wellbeing of Portland families.
+Of course, we would be happy to take donations from any former Wildwood client or any caring community member who would like to contribute to the well-being of Portland families.
 Any amount donated to the fund will be applied directly to covering the cost of “The Essentials” package (16 hours of support) for a family in need.

 Many of the doulas on our team have also generously volunteered hours of service to this cause, so we have a rolling bank of hours available to support families in our community.

-The growing tree analogy* described below illustrates how we attempt to determine need, as we intend to reserve the donated funds to those who fall into the “sprout” category.
+The growing tree analogy* described below illustrates how we attempt to determine need.
+We intend to reserve the donated funds for those who fall into the “sprout” category.

 The Sprout

 You are just starting to grow and need lots of support during this time.
-If you are in this stage, economic circumstances are a reality that limit your access to services.
-You often struggle with meeting your basic needs, you qualify for government assistance (including food stamps and health care), you have no access to savings, and you are unable to afford new items without financial burden.
+If you are in this stage, economic circumstances are a reality that limits your access to services.
+You often struggle with meeting your basic needs, you qualify for government assistance (including food stamps and health care), you have no access to savings, and youcannoto afford new items without financial burden.

 The Sapling

-You are getting stronger and have a lot of room to grow but would still benefit from some external support.
-You are not concerned with meeting basic needs nor are you able to pay the highest cost (the true cost of the service).
-You are able to afford some new items, have access to healthcare when necessary, you can afford a vacation/time off every so often, and you might have access to some financial savings.
+You are getting stronger and have a lot of room to grow, but you would still benefit from some external support.
+You are not concerned with meeting basic needs, nor are you able to pay the highest cost (the true cost of the service).
+You are able to afford some new items, have access to healthcare when necessary, can afford a vacation/time off every so often, and might have access to some financial savings.

 The Mature Tree

-You have grown strong enough to have the ability to support yourself fully.
-You feel comfortable enough in your economic situation to meet your basic needs, you are able to pay your mortgage or rent with enough left over to spend freely, you have regular access to healthcare and financial savings, are able to buy new items often and can afford to take time off and an annual vacation.
+You have grown strong enough to be able to support yourself fully.
+You feel comfortable enough in your economic situation to meet your basic needs.
+You are able to pay your mortgage or rent with enough left over to spend freely.
+You have regular access to healthcare and financial savings, are able to buy new items often, and can afford to take time off and an annual vacation.

 Sliding-scale Postpartum Support

-We want to also acknowledge that there are many families who fall into “The Sapling” category of financial circumstances from our tree analogy above.
+We want to acknowledge that many families fall into “The Sapling” category of financial circumstances from our tree analogy above.
 For those families, we are proud to offer a discounted postpartum support package called “The Essentials.”
 See below for details!
-Please also be aware that some insurance companies will also reimburse some or all doula support.
+Please also be aware that some insurance companies will reimburse some or all doula support.
 Head over to our page on insurance reimbursement for more information.

 Please fill out the form to donate to our free postpartum doula support fund for families in need.